BBackJK/gaeddal_api/README.md

 As I said before, I have not used a docker yet. (similarly, docker-compose)

-so you must create a database named by "gaeddal".
+so you must create a database.

-if you don't like the name "gaeddal", change the code.
+and change the code.

 ```
 in src/db/db.js...